flyingmachine/brave-clojure-web/content/writing-macros.md

 ; => +

-;; Evaluating an unbound symbol raises an exception sweating-to-the-80s
+;; Evaluating an unbound symbol raises an exception sweating-to-the-oldies
-; => Unable to resolve symbol: sweating-to-the-80s in this context
+; => Unable to resolve symbol: sweating-to-the-oldies in this context

 ;; quoting returns a symbol regardless of whether the symbol ;; has a value associated with it
-(quote sweating-to-the-80s)
+(quote sweating-to-the-oldies)
-; => sweating-to-the-80s
+; => sweating-to-the-oldies

 ;; The single quote character is a shorthand for (quote x) ;; This example works just like (quote (+ 1 2))